 For example, an older person returning to the workplace after caring for their children may not appear to fit into a culture of younger people happy to work late, but they will bring a whole lot of knowledge and life experience to the table that could make a difference to the business.
-And, just because they aren’t young and can’t go to the pub due to family commitments, it doesn’t mean they don’t uphold the same values of the business.
+And, just because they aren’t young and can’t socialise after work as much due to family commitments, it doesn’t mean they don’t uphold the same values of the business.

 The underlying cultural hallmark of an organisation should be embraced by its employees.
 If a business has a highly collaborative approach to working, then a person who only works well on their own, may not be the best fit.
 But, to enrich company culture, it’s important not to build teams with people who all think, look and act the same way.